bdring/Grbl_Pen_Servo/readme.md

 Grbl is still running a full range virtual Z axis with accelerations and speeds.
 Be aware how this will affect your pen.
 For example: If the Z is at 5 and you tell it to go to -5, the pen will stay up as the virtual z moves from 5 to 0.
 The pen will then go down.
 The virtual Z will continue to go down to -5 before it executes the next move.
 You can control these "delays" by adjusting the speed and acceleration of the Z axis and what your CAM uses a Z locations for up and down.

+If you want to have the pen go to the up position at turn on, define a negative Z work offset.
+Send the command "G10 L2 P0 Z-2".
+This will trick Grbl into thinking the pen needs to be up.